Personal Photo Gallery

 John Carlini and Carlo Aonzo

-Whenever I have an opportunity to play with the incredible mandolinist, Carlo Aonzo, from Savona, Italy, memories are instantly created.
+It's always a fabulous experience to play with the incredible mandolinist, Carlo Aonzo, from Savona, Italy.

 Here we performed at the beautiful Highlawn Pavillion, in West Orange, NJ, overlooking the Manhattan skyline.
 One of the pieces Carlo and I played was a movement from a Bach French Suite.